We’ve brought up fixed vs. non-fixed VoIP before, as part of our “What is VoIP?” deep dive. But we felt it deserved a dedicated blog.

 We all know that an Internet connection is easier to hack than a landline, so in the past, fixed VoIP numbers were seen as a stronger security option.
 Luckily there are good VoIP providers who prioritize security, like OnSIP, to ensure end-to-end encryption on your calls and protect your system.

 Having a fixed VoIP number means that when you call emergency services, the dispatcher sees your location pop up right away, just like calling from a landline.
-But we have E911 now, not to mention the ongoing NG911 implementation, and it’s pretty easy to just add your current location for any VoIP phone number.
-Plus, smartphones came about after VoIP so not only will you likely have a cell phone on you, you might even use that cell phone as your work phone with a softphone app!
+But we have Enhanced E911 now, not to mention the ongoing Next Generation 911 (NG911) implementation, and it’s pretty easy to just add your current location for any VoIP phone number.
+Plus, smartphones rose in popularity after VoIP so it’s likely you have one on you and might even use it as your work phone with a softphone app!
 That’s the second pro crossed off the list.

 And that rounds out the collection of “Why the advantages of a fixed VoIP system are now moot.”

-Now we’re not saying that if you want a fixed VoIP number, you shouldn’t go for it.
-Since the pros of a fixed VoIP system have largely become mitigated by advancements in technology, choosing between fixed and non fixed VoIP is truly about finding what works best for you and your company.
-Be aware of these two options and factor them into your decision-making process as you’re searching for your new VoIP provider.
+We’re not saying that if you want a fixed VoIP number, you shouldn’t go for it.
+But the pros of a fixed VoIP system have largely become mitigated by advancements in technology.
+With the non-fixed VoIP meaning revealed, you are now ready to choose between fixed and non-fixed VoIP.
+It’s truly about finding what works best for you and your company as you search for your new VoIP provider.